0x03Nyenyee/test-badge/README.md

-> You can like or follow me if you want, and we can play if you want [nyenyee](https://nyenyeeits.me/).
+> You can like, follow or send me message, and we can play if you want.
+Because i am N O L E P [nyenyee](https://nyenyeeits.me/).
 <div align="center">
 	<a href="https://facebook.com/Anmol-Baranwal"><img src="https://img.shields.io/badge/facebook-ffffff?style=for-the-badge&logo=facebook&logoColor=69957B" /></a>
 	<br>